CJThornburg/Form/README.md

 # Form

 Form submission page with get and post requests.
-Using bootstap and EJS frameworks
+Using bootstap and EJS frameworks.

 # Prerequisites